oddaran/SolarEdge_enterprise_perform_mgmt/README.md

 The project creates the framework and business strategy for a renewable energy manufacturer and distributor, SolarEdge Technologies.
 I describe the renewables industry, company products, and growth, addressing a hypothetical business problem.
 Knowing that business intelligence aligns with and merges into organizational strategy, I conceptualize a framework and compose several business questions meant to achieve enterprise objectives.
 Using public reported data compiled from corporate reports, I answer the questions with statistic applications from SAS web-based environment.
 After discussing results and industry-relevant considerations, I endorse ways to make further research and analysis.

 # SolarEdge strategic goals
-	Grow revenue and gross margin through strength in its products.
+Grow revenue and gross margin through strength in its products.
-	Drive sustainable energy by developing and maximizing power from inverter and photovoltaic systems.
+Drive sustainable energy by developing and maximizing power from inverter and photovoltaic systems.
-	Advance smart energy in market segments (residential, commercial, utility).
+Advance smart energy in market segments (residential, commercial, utility).
-	Be the preferred partner for industry installers, integrators, and market participants.
+Be the preferred partner for industry installers, integrators, and market participants.
-	Maintain social responsibility through international energy and electricity standards.
+Maintain social responsibility through international energy and electricity standards.

 # Viewing and summarizing data set energydata
-* Upload csv to SAS, with header columns appropriately, format year as 4 digits, converting numeric to dollars;
+* Upload csv to SAS, with header columns appropriately, format year as 4 digits, converting numeric to dollars.
+* Replace all bullets with asterisks, showing as comments.
+Ensure all lines followed by semicolon ';'

 data energydata;
 	infile '/home/u43067822/sasuser.v94/energydata_solaredge10k.csv' dlm=',' firstobs=2;
 	input Year World_TW US_TW Megawatt_shipped Inverters Optimizers EPS Revenue RD Asset_financed Gross_profit;